conduition/conduition.io/source/_posts/zkpreimage.md

 However, these properties are often limited in scope because the preimage can only ever be provably linked with a single function: the SHA256 hash function.

 But if we permit ourselves to use zero-knowledge proofs (ZKPs), we can engineer _almost any property we want_ by proving arbitrary statements about the preimage itself.
+This idea is called [_Zero Knowledge Contingent Payments_](https://en.bitcoin.it/wiki/Zero_Knowledge_Contingent_Payment) (ZKCP), which was originally proposed by Greg Maxwell in 2011.

 ## Enter the ZKP